-Blu-ray is the current consumer optical media format, the successor to Laserdisc and DVD, developed in the mid-2000s concurrently with the rise in high-definition content (Laserdisc had several Japan-only experimental HD titles via MUSE).
+Blu-ray is the current consumer optical media format, the successor to Laserdisc and DVD, developed in the mid-2000s concurrently with the mainstream rise in High Definition content (Laserdisc had several Japan-only experimental HD titles via MUSE in the mid 90's, but it obviously never caught on because HDTV was nowhere near mainstream yet even in Japan and Laserdisc was already an incredibly niche format compared to VHS to begin with).
 It was introduced by the Blu-ray Disc Association, an industry consortium which includes Sony, Philips, Apple, Panasonic and many others.
 The discs are the same physical size as a DVD, but have a capacity of 25 gigabytes per layer, large enough for a feature-length film stored at 1080p, with enough leftover space for additional features and extras.
 The Blu-ray format was used for the games discs for the Playstation 3, and for a time the game console was the cheapest Blu-ray player on the market, a factor that helped overcome some of the objections to its high price point.
 Blu-Ray eventually won the format war between it and Toshiba's HD-DVD format to become the only consumer-facing high-definition optical disc format.

 The format's name comes from the blue-colored laser used to read the optical disc.
 The blue laser used has a shorter wavelength than the red ones used for DVD players (and infrared for CDs), and which allows for more data across the disc.
 However, the increase in available storage space comes with a drawback - the read and seek speeds of Blu-ray are sluggish in comparison to DVD, which leads to frustratingly long load times for games.
 While the load problem is not as noticeable during movies, where the data placement on a disc is more linear, a movie disc still requires a noticeable loading time to generate the navigation menus.